 All this is likely music to coffee-lovers' ears.
 But the bad news?
 You may be making a few critical missteps in preparing your cup of java that are preventing you from reaping the full health benefits.

-1. Buying Ground Coffee
+1. The Mistake: Buying Ground Coffee

 Coffee beans contain the highest amount of antioxidants when they are whole and fresh.
 Although it's easier not to have to grind the beans yourself, you may be skimping out on some major health benefits.

-Frances Largeman-Roth, RDN, nutrition and wellness expert and author of Eating in Color, recommends buying the beans whole, storing them in an airtight container and grinding just enough for your morning brew.
+The fix: Frances Largeman-Roth, RDN, nutrition and wellness expert and author of Eating in Color, recommends buying the beans whole, storing them in an airtight container and grinding just enough for your morning brew.
 "This is a much better idea than buying ground coffee, which may have been sitting on the store shelf for weeks, losing its antioxidants," she says.

-2. Adding Sugar and Artificial Sweeteners
+3. The Mistake: Adding Sugar and Artificial Sweeteners

-3. Overloading on Creamer
+4. The Mistake: Overloading on Creamer

-4. Treating It Like Dessert
+5. The Mistake: Treating It Like Dessert

 With so many add-ons available at most coffee spots, it's easy to find yourself ordering what sounds eerily similar to an ice cream sundae, complete with syrups, whipped cream and even sprinkles.

-"While a plain black coffee has negligible calories, a 'dessert coffee' can easily top 500 calories," warns Roger Adams, PhD, Houston-based dietitian and founder of EatRightFitness.com.
+"While a plain black coffee has negligible calories, a 'dessert coffee' can easily top 500 calories," warns Roger Adams, PhD, a Houston-based dietitian and founder of EatRightFitness.com.
 "Any health benefits will be ruined by the added fat, sugar and calories."

-5. Using Single-Serve Plastic Pods
+6. The Mistake: Using Single-Serve Plastic Pods

 Research has shown that eating or drinking from any sort of heated plastic, even those that are BPA-free, may be detrimental to your health.

+The fix: Fire up the coffee pot or try pour-over coffee.
 And if you're more likely to buy your coffee?
 You might want to think twice before topping your steamy beverage with a plastic lid.

-6. Forgetting to Clean Your Machine
+7. The Mistake: Forgetting to Clean Your Machine

-"Low levels are no problem for our body's natural defense system, but if the coffee maker is left to grow large amounts, then they can indeed cause problems with our health," says Dr. Adams.
+"Low levels are no problem for our body's natural defense system, but if the coffee maker is left to grow large amounts, then they can indeed cause problems with our health," Adams says.

-7. Drinking It Too Late in the Day
+8. The Mistake: Drinking It Too Late in the Day

-8. Buying It in Bulk
+9. The Mistake: Buying It in Bulk

 Although coffee is more shelf-stable than the fresh produce or meat we buy at the grocery store, it shouldn't be stored for several months at a time.

 Also, Largeman-Roth recommends against storing your beans in the freezer, which will cause them to lose their moisture and can affect their flavor.

-9. Not Opting for Dark Roast
+10. The Mistake: Not Opting for Dark Roast